Mobile System Project

 - A deeper understanding of innovative solutions to problems using mobile computing.

 - The opportunity to develop a project that could form the basis of entrepreneurial activity in mobile development.

 The students will choose the topic for the project in consultation with the supervisor.
 The supervisor they will work with will depend of the device the students choose as their target platform.
 The devices that can be chosen are:

 - Android devices

-Having chosen a platform the students may propose a project or select from a list of research projects provided by the supervisor for each device.
+Having chosen a platform the students may propose a project or select from a list of research projects provided by the supervisors for each device.

 Teaching Methods (additional text)

-Student will form groups of 3-4 with a strong encouragement to create a multidisciplinary team, of students from programming and media focused degrees.
-Student will receive course supervision from course co-ordinator as well as additional supervision from faculty with experience with the chosen platform.
+Student will form groups of 3-4 with a strong encouragement to create a multidisciplinary team of students from programming and media focused degrees.
+Student will receive course supervision from the course coordinator as well as additional supervision from faculty with experience with the chosen platform.
 The groups will be expected to submit regular progress reports and will receive feedback on their progress.

 Form(s) of Assessment

 Form(s) of Assessment (additional text)